udensidev/credential-engine-support-service-publisher/README.md

 2. On the user interface, type or paste the URL of the institution you want to analyze.
 3. From the dropdown menu, select one of the following options: `API Upload` or `Bulk Upload`
-4. Click the “Let’s discover!” button.(Wait for the tool to finish extracting the support services)
+4. Click the `Let’s discover!` button.(Wait for the tool to finish extracting the support services)
-5. - If you selected API Upload:
+5. * If you selected API Upload:
      The services are automatically published to the Credential Registry Sandbox via API.
-   - If you selected Bulk Upload:
+   * If you selected Bulk Upload:
-     1. Click the `Download CSV` button to download the file named support_services_but.csv
+        1. Click the `Download CSV` button to download the file named `support_services_but.csv`
         2. Click `Publish` then on the top right of the page.
         3. You will be redirected to the Credential Registry Sandbox login page.
         4. After logging in:
             - Choose `Support Services` under  `+ Add New / Bulk Upload` from the menu.
             - Upload the `support_services_but.csv` file.
             - Preview the data and click `Save this data to the Publisher` to complete.

 ### Adjusting Keywords and Prompts